 Phase 1: Assessment and analysis of the new context

 The SWAC/CILSS conducted a general reflection on the new food security context.
 The new issues at stake cover thematic dimensions (diversification and increased complexity of crisis, diversification of tools for responding to these crises, etc.), geographic dimensions (Sahel/West Africa) and institutional aspects (ascendancy of new actors, strengthening of regional integration institutions).

 In order to get a better understanding of the use and application of the Food Aid Charter by donors and the beneficiary countries, three CILSS member states were reviewed: Chad, Mali and Mauritania.
 The case of the Niger crisis in 2004/05 was also analysed.
 These assessments provided new inputs for the Charter’s revision process.

-Consultations workshops were conducted in the 15 ECOWAS member countries, with the addition of Chad and Mauritania, complemented by experts’ meetings at the international level in order to ensure ownership by all stakeholders – government representatives, farmers’ organisations, civil society, private sector representatives, technical and financial partners.
+Consultations workshops were conducted in the 15 ECOWAS member countries, as well as in Chad and Mauritania, complemented by experts’ meetings at the international level in order to ensure ownership by all stakeholders: government representatives, farmers’ organisations, civil society, private sector representatives, technical and financial partners.
 The draft version of the new Charter, submitted for examination by experts and for approval by ministers, is the fruition of this extensive consultation process.